Eco Keller 1- Jewelry & Sustainability

 Eco Keller 15- Fashion, sustainability and COVID-19

-Since COVID-19 spread in China in the beginning of 2020 the fashion supply chain worldwide experienced many disruptions, delays, and different challenges.
+Since COVID-19 spread in China at the beginning of 2020 the fashion supply chain worldwide experienced many disruptions, delays, and different challenges.
 This is on top of the regular sustainable risks and challenges.
-In the first episode in this mini-series I would highlight what was the situation in the industry the evening before this virus entered our lives and what happened all around the world since then.
+In the first episode in this mini-series, I would highlight what was the situation in the industry the evening before this virus entered our lives and what happened all around the world since then.

 Photo by Utopia By Cho